Last Updated November 21, 2024

 Your brand is great, but is it literally the best?
 Like, life-changing, revolutionary, unbelievably amazing?
 Maybe it is!
 But substantiate hyperbolic claims with facts and figures, or else it seems smarmy and overhyped.

 Your press release headline is super important, but it has to be believable and supported by cold hard facts or you will be the communications equivalent of the Boy Who Cried Wolf.
-Be honest when pitching, even if it's a little underwhelming.
-Better to sell what you have in the best way possible than over-promise and lose credibility.

 Mistake #8: Not networking with journalists

-In today’s very competitive media landscape, showing common courtesy and respect will go a very long way in developing a solid relationship, and enhance the likelihood that an email pitch is not ignored or immediately deleted.
+Showing common courtesy and respect will go a very long way in developing a solid relationship, and enhance the likelihood that an email pitch is not ignored or immediately deleted.

-Building relationships with the media is critical.
+How to avoid making this mistake: Building relationships with the media is critical.
 Not only do you get a great contact for future news stories, but you also have the possibility of making a new best friend.

 Okay, best friend might be a bit much.
 But frankly, having a good working relationship with people in the media is always a good thing.
-If they know you to be a reliable industry leader and you consistently deliver them content for their publications, who knows?
+If they know you to be a reliable industry leader and you consistently deliver them a type of content for their publications, who knows?
 There may be matching "best friends" necklaces in your future.

 Mistake #9: Unclear or confusing